-It's a big financial return, but college is also a big investment, especially when you're not quite sure what to major in.
+Although it can have a big financial return, college is a big investment, especially when you're not quite sure what to major in.
 So, it's understandable if you're asking: what are the most popular college majors, and which ones will give you the best chances of maximizing your investment?

 Luckily, there are a few ways to start answering those questions.
 Here are six tips to get you started: